nabenabe0928/coding_rules/README.md

 Fix the files properly.
 These changes lead to the changes of others’ commits, so it would be better to discuss the changes in advance.
+Note that `incoming change` is the change that you made and `current change` is the change that you get from the remote repository.

 After the changes, add files one by one.
 ```